Stochastic gradient descent with noise of machine learning type. Part II: Continuous time analysis: Introduction

 of mean squared error loss $L$ as in \eqref{eq mse loss} generically is a submanifold of the parameter space with high dimension $m-n$ and co-dimension $n$ due to Sard's theorem (see \cite[Theorem 2.6]{discrete_sgd}).
 As the set of minimizers of a convex function is convex, we note the following: {\em If $f:\R^m\to [0,\infty)$ vanishes on an $n$-dimensional manifold $N$ and there exists a ball $B= B_r(\theta)$ such that $f$ is convex on $B$, then $N\cap B = V\cap B$ where $V$ is an $n$-dimensional affine subspace of $\R^m$.}

 If $h:\R^m\times\R^d\to \R$ is non-linear in $\theta$, there is no reason for $N$ to be flat along its minimum, and if $h$ is sufficiently non-linear, then $L$ cannot be convex close to its minimum \cite[Appendix B]{discrete_sgd}.
-Considerations from convex optimization are therefore not meaningful in the overparametrized setting in machine learning (i.e.\ when the number of parameters exceeds the number of data points).
+Considerations from convex optimization may therefore not be as meaningful as commonly assumed in the overparametrized setting in machine learning (i.e.\ when the number of parameters exceeds the number of data points).

+Which minimizer out of the large and high-dimensional set of minimizers a stochastic gradient descent algorithm can select as a limit point is an important problem, related to questions of implicit regularization in machine learning.
+It has been suggested that minimizers where the objective function is `flat' are attractive to gradient descent algorithms, and various explanations have been proposed \cite{hochreiter1997flat, keskar2016large, patel2017impact, barrett2020implicit, smith2021origin, feng2021inverse}.
+An advantage of our continuous time approach is that the analysis allows us to give precise meaning to the notion of `flatness'.

 In this work, we employ a similar SGD model driven by isotropic, but non-homogeneous Gaussian noise, whose intensity depends on the value of the objective function.
 Our model incorporates the scaling which makes noise vanish at the set of global minimizers, but does not incorporate the low rank of the noise.